 How to Sign a Letter on Someone Else’s Behalf

 Procuration is the official term for signing for someone else.
 This term is taken from the Latin word procurare meaning “to take care of.”
 Now, when signing on someone else’s behalf, the signature is preceded by p.p. standing for per procurationem.
 The p.p. is a signal to the reader that someone signed the letter on behalf of another.

 Here are some examples of how to use the p.p. designation:

 Check with your employer to learn their preferred method of signing with the p.p. designation.

-One of the most common situations regarding signing on someone's behalf is when a person is too ill to handle their own affairs.
+If a person is too ill to handle his own affairs, he will need a power of attorney — a person who has the legal right to sign any document on behalf of an incapacitated person.
 Ideally, people will appoint someone ahead of time to be their power of attorney.
-A power of attorney means that a person has the legal right to sign any document on behalf of the incapacitated person.
 When a person passes away and their business affairs need to be tied up, the power of attorney can sign as the deceased.

-When a person appointed power of attorney signs the document for another person, it is as if that person signed it themselves.
-In other words, the document bears the same legal weight when a power of attorney signs as when a person signs the document themselves.
+When a person appointed power of attorney signs the document for another person, the document bears the same legal weight as if the incapacitated person signed it himself.

 An attorney must prepare the documents giving permission to sign on behalf of an incapacitated or deceased person.
 Only the person granted the power of attorney has the right to do so.
 If any other person attempts to sign on behalf of another, the letter or document is not legally binding.